maplibre/maplibre-native/platform/node/DEVELOPING.md

-# Developing the Mapbox GL Native Node.js module
+# Developing the Maplibre GL Native Node.js module

-This document explains how to build the [Node.js](https://nodejs.org/) bindings for [Mapbox GL Native](../../README.md) for contributing to the development of the bindings themselves.
+This document explains how to build the [Node.js](https://nodejs.org/) bindings for [Maplibre GL Native](../../README.md) for contributing to the development of the bindings themselves.
 If you just want to use the module, you can simply install it via `npm`; see [README.md](README.md) for installation and usage instructions.

 ## Building